Lin-Xu-lab/SpaSNE/README.md

 𝛼 ∈ [6,10],  𝛽 ∈ [1,5],  𝛼/𝛽 ≥ 2.

+The default parameters for SpaSNE were set as 𝛼 = 8, 𝛽 =2  if spatial input was available, and 𝛼 = 8, 𝛽 = 0 if spatial input was not provided .

 # Examples

 1. There are two SpaSNE examples in the "spasne-examples" folder: